-GIC = for the purposes of clause 23.3, a rate determined by the Department that will be no higher than the 90 day bankaccepted bill rate (available from the Reserve Bank of for the purposes of clause 50.17, the general interest charge rate determined under section 8AAD of the Taxation Administration Act 1953 (Cth) on the day payment is due, expressed as a decimal rate per day; and and including the day that payment is made.
-"The day that payment is made" is the day when the Provider's system generates a payment request into the banking system for payment to the Commonwealth or the PT PCP Subcontractor
+GIC = for the purposes of clause 23.3, a rate determined by the Department that will be no higher than the 90 day bank-accepted bill rate (available from the Reserve Bank of Australia); or for the purposes of clause 51.17, the general interest charge rate determined under section 8AAD of the Taxation Administration Act 1953 (Cth) on the day payment is due, expressed as a decimal rate per day; and

+D = the number of days from the day after payment was due up to and including the day that payment is made.
+"The day that payment is made" is the day when the Provider's system generates a payment request into the banking system for payment to the Commonwealth or the PT PCP Subcontractor (as relevant).